AbhiZx18324/iot-smart-plug/README.md

 # IoT-Based Smart Plug for Appliance Recognition & Power Monitoring

 ## Project Overview
-This project implements an IoT-based smart plug system that identifies connected appliances and monitors their power consumption.
-The system uses electrical signatures derived from voltage and current measurements to classify appliances and analyze energy usage.
+This project features an IoT-based Smart Plug system designed to provide granular insights into household energy consumption.
+By analyzing electrical signatures (voltage and current waveforms), the system identifies specific appliances in real-time and monitors their power usage.

-To simplify deployment and demonstrations, the project uses a **software-defined virtual smart plug** that emulates real electrical sensors while preserving realistic interfaces and data behavior.
+To facilitate rapid prototyping and testing, we utilize a Software-Defined Virtual Smart Plug.
+This emulator mimics physical sensor output with high fidelity, ensuring the backend and ML logic remain compatible with future hardware deployments.

 ---

 ## Key Features
-- Virtual smart plug simulating voltage & current sensors
+- High-Fidelity Simulation: A virtual smart plug that emulates raw voltage and current sensor data, providing realistic telemetry for testing.

-- Real-time data streaming using MQTT
+- Real-Time Data Pipeline: Low-latency telemetry streaming using the MQTT protocol for responsive monitoring.
-- Centralized backend for data ingestion and storage
-- Machine learning-based appliance classification
+- ML-Powered Classification: Automated appliance identification using machine learning models trained on unique electrical "fingerprints."
-- Anomaly detection based on device-specific behavior
+- Behavioral Anomaly Detection: Intelligent monitoring to flag unusual power spikes or malfunctions based on device-specific historical data.
-- Web dashboard for live and historical visualization
-- Digital twin for system simulation and monitoring
+- Digital Twin Integration: A virtual 3D representation of the device to monitor system states and simulate "what-if" fault scenarios.
+- Comprehensive Analytics Dashboard: A centralized web interface for real-time visualization, historical trend analysis, and cost estimation.

 ---